 Instance Region

-Select the region in which the destination ApsaraDB for MongoDB instance resides.
+Select the region where the destination ApsaraDB for MongoDB instance resides.

 Replicate Data Across Alibaba Cloud Accounts